jerolimov/tcpproxy/README.md

 Other options:

-	-b, --bindAddress <value>            Local address where the proxy should be bind, default 127.0.0.1 -l, --bindPort <n>                   Local port where the proxy should be bind, default 8080 -a, --originAddress <value>          Address of the origin server, required -p, --originPort <n>                 Port of the origin server, default 80 -d, --delayConnection <n>            Delay in millisecond until the connection will be established to the origin server, default 1000ms
+	-b, --bindAddress <host>             Local address where the proxy should be bind, default 127.0.0.1
+	-l, --bindPort <port>                Local port where the proxy should be bind, default 8080
+	-a, --originAddress <host>           Address of the origin server, required -p, --originPort <port>              Port of the origin server, default 80 -d, --delayConnection <ms>           Delay in millisecond until the connection will be established to the origin server,
+	                                     default 1000ms
-	--bps, --delayBytesPerSecond <b/ms>  Delay bytes per millisecond (bytes/millisecond) --delayChunkFromClientToOrigin <n>   Delay chunk from client to origin in millisecond --delayChunkFromOriginToClient <n>   Delay chunk from origin to client in millisecond
+	--bps, --delayBytesPerSecond <b/ms>  Delay bytes per millisecond (bytes/millisecond) --delayChunkFromClientToOrigin <ms>  Delay chunk from client to origin in millisecond --delayChunkFromOriginToClient <ms>  Delay chunk from origin to client in millisecond